Independent auditor's report

-As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the consolidated and separate financial statements.
+As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the consolidated financial statements.
 In particular, we considered where the directors made subjective judgements; for example, in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.
 As in all of our audits, we also addressed the risk of management override of internal controls, including among other matters, consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.

 The scope of our audit was influenced by our application of materiality.
 An audit is designed to obtain reasonable assurance whether the financial statements are free from material misstatement.
 Misstatements may arise due to fraud or error.
 They are considered material if individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the consolidated financial statements.